A skeletal high-order structure preserving scheme for advection-diffusion equations

 In Table \ref{table:positivity}, we show the minimal values reached by the schemes.
-The values of ``mincells" are defined as $\min \lbrace \frac{1}{|K|} \int_K u_\M \mid K \in \M, 1 \leq n \leq N_f \rbrace $, whereas ``mincellQN" are the minimal values taken by the densities on the cells quadratures nodes.
+The values of ``mincells" are defined as $\min \lbrace \frac{1}{|K|} \int_K u_\M^n \mid K \in \M, 1 \leq n \leq N_f \rbrace $, whereas ``mincellQN" are the minimal values taken by the densities on the cell quadrature nodes.
 Analogous definitions hold for the faces.
 The values of ``\#resol'' correspond to the number of linear systems solved during the computation.
 Note that the size of these systems depends on the value of $k$.
 The HMM scheme is a linear one (see \cite{CHHLM:22}), therefore only one LU factorisation was performed to compute the solution, which has 90 (resp.
-503) negative cells unknowns (resp. faces).
+503) negative cell (resp. face) unknowns.

-\textbf{Acknowledgements} The author thanks Claire Chainais-Hillairet, Maxime Herda and Simon Lemaire for fruitful discussions about this work.
-The author acknowledges support by the Labex CEMPI (ANR-11-LABX-0007-01).